smithjd/sql-pet/docs/110-sql-dplyr-joins.md

 > * Query the database to get basic information about each dvdrental story
 > * How to interact with the database using different strategies

+These packages are called in almost every chapter of the book:

 Verify Docker is up and running: